mvousden/psap/doc/source/implementation.rst

  - ``problem.pMax`` with a value limiting the number of application nodes that can be placed on hardware nodes.

+ - ``problem.edgeCacheH`` elements, as follows:

- - ``problem.edgeCacheH`` elements with weights of nodes that are adjacent in the hardware graph.
-Prior to the problem definition, PSAP initialises all matrix elements with value ``std::numeric_limits<float>::max``, aside from the diagonal elements which are initialised to zero.
+   - For node pairs that are adjacent in the hardware graph, the elements must be initialised with the weight of the edge.

+   - Elements "on the diagonal" must be initialised to zero.

+   - Other elements must be initialised to ``std::numeric_limits<float>::max()``.

 The integrity of the data structure (i.e. whether the indeces in vectors line up with the nodes they refer to, whether lengths in the edge cache are